-The benefits include more efficient milking and milkers will have no need to go into the yard to bring cows in.
+This will result in more efficient milking and milkers will have no need to go into the yard to bring cows in.

-How to use the backing gates:
+How to use backing gates

 - Movement of the gate little and often is best.